-The Chardonnay is one of the most popular white wines in the world and accordingly has a large cultivation area of around 200,000 hectares worldwide.
-Most of it is planted in California with a vineyard area of 44,500 hectares, followed by France with 32,500 hectares and Australia with 30,500 hectares.
-Its cultivation area is therefore three times as large as that of Riesling.
-The Chardonnay is a cross between the Gouais Blanc and the Pinot.
-The wine is named after the place Cardonaccum in Burgundy and is characterized by a high taste quality and a high adaptability to the soil.
+Chardonnay is one of the most popular white wines in the world and accordingly has a large area under cultivation of around 200,000 hectares worldwide.
+It is most planted in California with a vineyard area of 44,500 hectares, followed by France with 32,500 hectares and Australia with 30,500 hectares.
+Its acreage is therefore three times larger than that of Riesling.
+Chardonnay is a cross between Gouais Blanc and Pinot.
+The wine is named after the town of Cardonaccum in Burgundy and is characterized by a high quality of taste and a high degree of adaptability to the soil.

 Wine connoisseurs use numerous synonyms for Chardonnay.
 These include the terms Aroison, Arboisier, Arnaison Blanc, Auvergnat Blanc, Auxeras Blanc, Auxerrois Blanc, Bargeois Blanc, Beaunois, Blanc de Champagne, Breisgauer Süßling, Chablis, Chardenay, Chardonnay Blanc, Chaudenay, Clevner Weiss, Yellow Burgundy, Yellow Pinot Blanc, Mâconnais, Obaideh, Petit Chatey, Petite Sainte-Marie, Pineau Blanc Chardonnay, Pino Sardone, Pinot Chardonnay, Plant de Tonnerre, Romeret and Sardone.